Client installed a plugin and broke my site - how to prevent it?

 How to stop clients from changing WordPress themes

-Clients can switch WordPress themes in one click and break your site.
-Learn how to prevent theme changes without blocking admin access.
+Switching WordPress themes can significantly change your site.
+Learn how to keep your active theme in place without blocking admin access.

-Hiding WordPress admin menus does not prevent access or actions.
-Learn why it creates a false sense of control and what actually works.
+Hiding WordPress admin menus changes visibility, but not access or actions.
+Learn why this matters and what helps keep your site stable.

 ← Back to blog